microsoft/CsWinRT/docs/authoring.md

 - **Package Reference**: In Visual Studio, right-click on the project in Solution Explorer and click **Manage NuGet packages** to search for and install the component package.

 - **Project Reference**: In Visual Studio, right-click on the project in Solution Explorer and click **Add** -> **Reference**.
 Select the C#/WinRT component project under the **Projects** node.
+  - Note: The authoring project cannot target AnyCPU due to limitations between MSBuild and C++ Projects.

   - Note: If your authored component is built with C#/WinRT version 1.3.3 or earlier, you also need a file reference to the `*.winmd` generated in the authored component's output directory.
 To add a file reference, right-click on the project in Solution Explorer and click **Add** -> **Reference**.
 Select the file from the **Browse** node.

 #### Manifest Class Registration